chanagershom/posts/Hybrid-CME-Post.md

     value:
       ips: {concat: [ {get_attribute: [ apache_host1, ip ] }, "," , {get_attribute: [ apache_host2, ip ] } ] }
 ```

+In addition to simply starting the instance, the Apache web server is started and supplied with an identifyable `index.html` so that load balancing can be verified via `curl`.
+Also, to match the architecture, the Kubernetes blueprint must be changed to run the cluster in the `10.100.101.0/24` network.
+To simplify the setup, the cluster will only have a single node that will contain the Quagga router, and have an interface to the `10.100.102.0/24` network.

+### VNF Preparation

+Quagga operates by manipulating the Linux kernel routing tables.
+Unprivileged containers run in their own network namespace, and so won't affect the default tables.
+To allow Quagga to access the routing tables, it must run in privileged mode, which is enabled by running the Kubernetes daemon (kubelet) with the `--allow-privileged` option.
+The example Kubernetes blueprint already does this.
+In addition to privileged mode is providing access to the host network stack.
+This is covered in the section about the service blueprint.

+### Docker Swarm Blueprint

+The existing Docker Swarm cluster blueprint remains mostly unchanged except for locating the cluster in the `10.100.100.0/24` network, as well as having an interface to the `10.100.101.0/24` network.
+In the case of an Openstack platform, this would mean defining a Port node on the existing Kubernetes network, and defining a relationship between the instance and port.

+### Service Blueprint

+The `service` blueprint has the responsibility to deploy the microservices (i.e. VNFs) to both clusters and configuring them properly.
+It does this by exploiting a plugin that "proxies" the Kubernetes and Swarm blueprints as described earlier, and by using the Kubernetes and Swarm plugins to do the actual deployment.

+#### Deploying Quagga on Kubernetes

+Quagga is deployed on Kubernetes using a native Kubernetes descriptor.
+For this example Quagga was only deployed to serve simple static routes.
+As is typical with the Kubernetes plugin, a Kubernetes descriptor is referred to in the blueprint possibly with some overrides and environment variables that the container(s) can use to self configure.
+One